Skip to main content

 About

-Chris’s dissertation, supervised by Dr. Lisa Pasolli, will examine the work of women folk culture collectors in 20th-century Canada, and in particular their constructions of "folk" and "traditional" music among settler, immigrant, and Indigenous peoples in the period leading up to Canada’s official multiculturalism policy.
-His SSHRC-supported MA research at the University of Toronto Faculty of Music focused on collector Helen Creighton's work in African Nova Scotian communities.
+Chris’s SSHRC-supported dissertation, supervised by Dr. Lisa Pasolli, examines the work of women folk culture collectors in 20th-century Canada, and in particular their constructions of "folk" and "traditional" music among settler, immigrant, and Indigenous peoples in the period leading up to Canada’s official multiculturalism policy.
+His MA research at the University of Toronto Faculty of Music focused on collector Helen Creighton's work in African Nova Scotian communities.

 His professional background is in the music industry.
 Chris was Artistic Director (curator) of the Stan Rogers Folk Festival in Canso, Nova Scotia (2018-20), sits on the Board of Directors of Folk Music Ontario, and juries industry awards in several regions.

-Chris is a D. W. Stewart Graduate Fellow and Roger Graham Fellow in Modern Canadian History in 2023-24.
-He was the Arthur & Evelyn Lower Graduate Fellow in Canadian History as well as a Duncan & Urlla Carmichael Fellow for 2022-23.
+Chris holds a SSHRC Canada Graduate Scholarship–Doctoral.
+He was the D. W. Stewart Graduate Fellow and Roger Graham Fellow in Modern Canadian History in 2023-24, and the Arthur & Evelyn Lower Graduate Fellow in Canadian History as well as a Duncan & Urlla Carmichael Fellow in 2022-23.

 Selected Publications